New stuff, scroll down.

 A coke bottle.
 When you shake it, does the pressure rise?
 Well, there's an easy way to detect pressure changes.
 Hold a plastic bottle by the cap, then whack it by whipping your knuckles across the side in a glancing blow.
 It rings like a bell.
 The pitch is determined by fluid mass and tautness of the plastic: by gas pressure.
 If the pressure rises, the pitch will rise.
 I go and get a sealed warm soda.
 Whack it a few times to remember the pitch of the bell-tone.
 Now shake it a bit, let the bubbles clear, then whack it again.
 The tone doesn't change.
 Shaking it didn't alter the pressure.
 Next, if I put it in the fridge for 15min, then whack/shake/whack, I hear the pitch go down.
 Shaking it DECREASED the pressure.
 As expected!
 After all, opening a warm soda releases a big burst of pressure, but not with cold soda ...so a soda bottle cooling in the fridge is in the process of dissolving its high-pressure CO2 pocket.
 Shaking it up will provide a large surface area, so the gas can suddenly go into solution.
 Pressure falls, bell-tone goes lower.
 (And if you test an hour-chilled bottle that's been warming on the counter for a few minutes, you should find the opposite result.)

 Plasma w/injected carbon

 When the multiple Tesla coils were set

-went capacitively through the flask and through
+Placed on a topload, arcs went capacitively through the flask and through

 extended out into the air, and set the paper on fire.
 Plasma w/carbon

 doping, doncha know.
 The streamers in the air had all sorts of glowing beads moving along them (a bit hard to see in

 this photo.)
 Aha, here's some video showing the

 mixture of flames and plasma streamers.